hoko/hoko-docs/_posts/2015-06-01-getting-started.md

 categories: api
 layout: documentation
 permalink: /:categories/:title
-description: Learn how to use HOKO REST Api to automate smart links generation.
+description: Learn how to use HOKO REST API to automate your smart links generation.
 ---

 You can use our REST API to automate the process of creating smart links.
-This can be useful if you will like to create thousands of smart links directly from your back-end system or from your mobile app.
+This can be useful if you will need to automatically create thousands of smart links directly from your back-end system or mobile app.

 If you haven't installed the SDK yet, please head over to the [iOS QuickStart](/quickstart/ios) or [Android QuickStart](/quickstart/android) guide to get our SDK up and running.